pod4lib/aggregator/README.md

 ### Display dates

 Dates are displayed in a standard format on all UI pages across the application.
 The `local_time` library accepts a date in UTC and automatically detects the user's timezone on the client side and displays the equivalent date in the local timezone.
-Also there is a customer helper method `datetime_display_format()` that returns the standard date format.
+Also there is a custom helper method `datetime_display_format()` that returns the standard date format.
 That way the date format can be managed centrally.

 To display a date in the UI, use the `local_time` library with the `datetime_display_format` helper method.